About The

-A robust database with four new activities added per month.
-The database is sortable in multiple ways such as domain of wellness, cognition level, material requirements and ability to deliver virtually.
+A robust database with 200+ step-by-step activities, and four new activities added per month.
+The database is sortable in multiple ways such as domain of wellness, season, material requirements (budget) and ability to deliver virtually.

-This extensive library includes resources such as intake forms, evaluation forms, sample budgets, recipes, trivia & visual cue templates.
+This extensive library includes resources such as customizable templates, intake forms, evaluation forms, sample budgets, visual cue templates and more.
+Learn more about the contents and access three free resources below.

 Events